 Compounding this is the fact that you’d have to know the exact local government courthouses and counties to search.
 If a person has lived in one town their whole life, you might be able to make some reasonable guesses, but you can’t be sure there isn’t a record in another courthouse – maybe in a completely different state.
-Especially for instances were the records aren’t available online, searching even neighboring counties usually make this kind of research impractical (and incomplete).
+Especially for instances where the records aren’t available online, searching even neighboring counties usually make this kind of research impractical (and incomplete).

-The best part is the cost of a comprehensive criminal background check report – which will also include marriage/divorce records, address history, current & past phone numbers and more – comes at a cost less than what you’d likely pay for a single record from a single courthouse (about $10).
+The best part is that the cost of a comprehensive criminal background check / criminal record report – which will also include marriage/divorce records, address history, current & past phone numbers and more – comes at a cost less than what you’d likely pay for a single record from a single courthouse (about $10).
 It’s not free, but it’s most definitely hassle-free and comprehensive – and that makes it a bargain.